charvishukla/cse151a-pokemon-project/README.md

 David Kim: Team member/programmer/writer: data gathering and merging scripts with background knowledge in pokemon cards.
 Tuned hyperparemeters for model 1 and provided supporting analysis on results for model 1 and 2.
 Wrote the discussion section and collaborated on writing the methods section.

-Kenneth Song: Team member/writer/coordinator: Introduction writeup portion, organized writeup figures to use, set up meetings, double checked work before submissions, communicated often with group, setup meetings
+Kenneth Song: Team member/writer/coordinator: Introduction writeup portion, organized writeup figures to use, set up meetings, double checked work before submissions, communicated often with group

 George Li: Team member/writer/researcher: Suggested and researched the pokemon dataset, brought background information about topic, worked on conclusion section for final writeup, collaborated on various milestone writeups, communicated often in group